-Runway requirements depend upon density altitude considerations.
+\Runway requirements depend upon density altitude considerations.
 High heat and high elevations increase runway length requirements.

 Note to GACC's: When ordering smokejumper aircraft (including para-cargo platforms), please consult with the local smokejumper LO or the DO in Boise on aircraft capabilities.
-Some smokejumper aircraft (primarily the C-23A Sherpa and C-212 Casa) have limited performance characteristics in the high elevation and hot temperature regions of the Great Basin.
+Although none in our standard fleet, some smokejumper aircraft (primarily the C-23A Sherpa and C-212 Casa) have limited performance characteristics in the high elevation and hot temperature regions of the Great Basin.
 To compensate for this, it may be necessary to "download" smokejumpers, equipment, and fuel.